 Palm Green colored door at 2744 S Camino Real

-Follow South Camino Real, and it will run into Murray Canyon Drive, where the tour began.
+Follow South Camino Real until it runs into Murray Canyon Drive, where the tour began.

 Palm Springs Colored Door Tour Ends.